Saturday, October 5, 2024

 Then I think-- could I have done better as a wife?
 Should I have sort of chained him to the house so he cannot smoke outside?
 Should I have eagle-watched him and forsaken my other duties as wife and mother?
 Well, I think, maybe yes.
 But what would the ending look like?
 Will I gain back the lost Rhoneil that I loved in my youth?
 Will I gain back the happy-go-lucky father of my children who was always planning out a trip to the resto or the outdoors, even when we could not afford it?

 We were actually planning for a kidney transplant and part of the requirement was that all his other vital organs should be functioning well.
 That is why the cardio had to check on his already thrice 'angioplastied' heart to pronounce him strong enough.
-But then the rest is history-- we had his mitral valve repaired and it seems like he never recovered from that because he must be one of the worst patients I know -- only following doctor's orders for a while and reverting to his old ways.
+But then the rest is history-- we had his mitral valve replaced and it seems like he never recovered from that because he must be one of the worst patients I know -- only following doctor's orders for a while and reverting to his old ways.

 I still grieve for my husband, maybe like no one in the family can, but I look up to Him who loves me and feel a certain kind of calmness.